Share

 “Almost half of what the FAIR Plan is writing now is in the middle of cities,” Susman noted.
 “It’s not wildfire zones — it’s just where there’s no other place to go.
 And people are paying more for less coverage.”

-That’s a clear sign that the market has broken down.
+That’s a clear sign the broader market has broken down.

 Lackey agreed, calling it an “unsustainable situation.”